Math Placement Exams

 The purpose of our placement process is to determine, based on your mathematical background and current mathematical ability, which MATH courses are appropriate for you.
 Past experience shows that the Math Placement Test may be the clearest indicator.
 For this reason, we encourage all students to take the ALEKS UA Online Placement Test; however, if you are an incoming transfer student you may be able to use a transfer Math course for placement.

 Placement into a particular UA MATH course does not guarantee any particular grade in the course.

 Additional information about the UA ALEKS Online test and procedures is available through the ALEKS FAQs.
 Please read though the information below before accessing the UA ALEKS Online Placement test or ALEKS Learning Mode.

 This test is for UA Math and Science courses and cannot be used for placement into Pima Community College courses.
 Also note that your UA ALEKS Online Placement test score is valid for one year only.
-If you do not complete a UA math course within a year of taking the test, you will need to retest and try to meet the placement requirement for a particular course.
+If you do not complete the appropriate UA math course within a year of taking the test, you will need to retest to try to meet the placement requirement for a particular course.

 After testing, students can check their scores through the links below within 24 hours of testing.
 We do not offer a practice test.

 - Information for incoming students: freshman, transfers, international